 Assam is a state whose medieval architecture is greatly influenced by its cultural contact with West Pakistan, i.e., present-day Bangladesh and Burma, yet maintaining its firm cultural relation with mainland India.
 The heritage of Assam is all about historic ruins, ancient temples, magnificent forts, and vibrant wildlife.
-The architectural heritage of Assam can be easily perceived when seen through the lens of how various dynasties ruled over the land of Assam.
+The heritage architecture of Assam can be easily perceived when seen through the lens of how various dynasties ruled over the land of Assam.

 The earliest evidence of architecture in Assam dates back to the Gupta Period, during the rule of the Varman dynasty in Kamarupa.
 Not a single temple of this period is in standing condition and only ruins are seen, over which temples of the Ãhom period were constructed.
 Da-Parbatia, an ancient village near Tezpur has ruins of two ancient temples, one belonging to the 5th or 6th century, on which another temple was constructed during the Ãhom rule.

 The site is currently protected by the Archaeological Survey of India.
 Amidst the lush greenery and the snow-capped Himalayas, the temple ruins show a square-shaped Garbhagriha (sanctum) while the mandap (outer gallery) is rectangular.
-The site is a major attraction with a well depicted Hellenistic style of sculptures and figurines that resemble Gupta style.
+The site is a major attraction with a well depicted Hellenistic style of sculptures and figurines that resemble the Gupta style.

-From almost the beginning of the Varman dynasty in the 5th century to the end of the Salastambha dynasty in 10 century, the architectural remains can be traced in and around Tezpur.
+From almost the beginning of the Varman dynasty in the 5th century to the end of the Salastambha dynasty in the 10th century, the architectural remains can be traced in and around Tezpur.
 Another historical marvel from the Salasthamba period is the Rock-cut Caves in Bongaigaon.
-The five rock-cut caves have a brick and mud masonry made platform, which is in all probability was built during a later period.
+The five rock-cut caves have a brick and mud masonry-made platform, which is in all probability was built during a later period.
 The art and architecture of the caves is an exemplary example of the kind that was practiced during the time.
 Although not much is known about these caves, one of the best-preserved caves has a length of 1.90 meters and comes with a rounded verandah with a flight of steps, unlike the other caves.

 The Ãhoms, based on which Assam got its present name, established their cultural and economic stability in the region for over six centuries, which can be seen in their monuments in the town of Sivasagar.
 The town has over 170 tanks, depicting a typical style of architecture.
 The most famous heritage sites of Assam, Kareng Ghar, and Talatal Ghar are historical treasures of this period.
 In the former capital Rangpur, Swargeo Rudra Singha built a palace from organic bricks, which was later further constructed into a seven-story palace by his successor Rajeshwara; the three ground storeys are known as ‘Talatal Ghar’ while the rest four-storey structure is called ‘Kareng Ghar’.
 Another construction by King Swargdeo is a remarkable two-storey structure of the Ahom period, called Rang Ghar.
 It is a royal sports pavilion also used for cultural programs and to watch the traditional ‘bull-fights’.
 The main entrance has two stone-carved crocodiles while the interiors are decorated with magnificent sculptures.